bclement14/EchoScribe/README.md

 2.  **Configure GPU Access (Recommended):** For significantly faster transcription, ensure Docker can access your NVIDIA GPU.
 See [NVIDIA Container Toolkit Installation Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
 3.  **Build the Image:** From the project root directory (containing the `Dockerfile`), run:
     ```bash
-    docker build -t chronicleWeave-whisperx .
+    docker build -t chronicleweave-whisperx .
     ```
     _(This uses the included Dockerfile based on official NVIDIA CUDA images and installs the necessary WhisperX version)._

-Once built, the `run_pipeline` function will use the `chronicleWeave-whisperx` image automatically for Step 2.
+Once built, the `run_pipeline` function will use the `chronicleweave-whisperx` image automatically for Step 2.

 ---